 - Offer specialist subject areas which result in academic qualifications including GCSEs, BTEC awards and A levels.

 Your child may be very happy at their existing school.
-However, if you're interested in applying for a place at a studio school, take a look at studio schools in and around Hertfordshire.
+However, if you're interested in applying for a place at a studio school, take a look at studio schools around Hertfordshire (PDF, 90KB).

 Independent schools (private schools)